 2008-09: Blake Pietila played for Compuware’s midget minor team in the Midwest Elite League and also skated for Compuware’s Tier 1 national championship U-16 squad.
 In 31 midget minor games, he scored 8 goals with 11 assists and received 8 PMs.
 Pietila committed to playing college hockey at Northern Michigan in 2011-12.
 His older brother Chad was a freshman for the Wildcats.

 Pietila is a smart, hard-working grinder who competes hard every shift.
 He's become an excellent forechecker and learned how to utilize his tools.
 Using speed and physicality, he creates turnovers, sometimes turning them into scoring chances.
 Short, stocky and built like a fire hydrant, Pietila is an effective penalty killer thanks to his hockey IQ and anticipation.
-This past year, he improved his stickwork and transition game.
+His recent switch to center has enhanced his game in a more responsible role.

 Pietilla is a senior at Michigan Tech in 2014-15.
 Centering the top line for the Huskies with wingers David Johnstone and Reid Sturos, he has been a strong two-way presence on a team that is challenging equally surprising Minnesota State for the top spot in the WCHA.
 Versatile enough to play either center or wing, Pietilla should fit in well in a Devils organization that values forwards who can play both forward positions.
 New Jersey must sign Pietilla to an entry-level contract by August 2015 or he would become an unrestricted free agent.
 While Pietilla does not project to being a consistent scorer his ability to play in all situations suggests he can be a valuable lower line forward one day.